aslafy-z/gitlab-fleeting-plugin-scaleway/docs/tutorials/setup-gitlab-ci-test-infrastructure-from-scratch.md

 # Setup a GitLab CI test infrastructure from scratch

-This tutorial provides learning material to setup a GitLab CI test infrastructure from scratch, using the Hetzner Cloud fleeting plugin.
+This tutorial provides learning material to setup a GitLab CI test infrastructure from scratch, using the Scaleway fleeting plugin.

 [TOC]